Set Yourself Up For Failure

 We still had to work with our partner teams.
 But because Bellatrix took it upon herself to shield us from the distractions, she was now in charge of getting the information from our partners and translating it into work.

-Ever been micromanaged?
+Have you ever been micromanaged?
 Then you know how it feels.
-Work suddenly became very granular, transactional, and devoid of context and meaning.
-Which led to misunderstandings, delays, and poor quality results.
+Work suddenly became very granular, transactional, and lacking context and meaning, leading to misunderstandings, delays, and poor-quality results.
 We no longer trusted that the company knew what it was doing, and I’m sure the company didn’t trust us.

 Toxic culture

-Probably the worst consequence of Bellatrix’s shit umbrella leadership style was that it was slowly normalizing a toxic adversarial culture.
+The worst consequence of Bellatrix’s shit umbrella leadership style was slowly normalizing a toxic adversarial culture.
 Un-collaborative behavior and low trust were becoming an expectation.
 Conflicts were being swept under the rug and gossiped about.
-And if the situation had persisted any longer, our employees would have started to internalize that it’s pointless to fight toxic behavior.
+And if the situation had persisted any longer, our employees would have started to internalize that fighting toxic behavior is pointless.
 It’s just how things are.
-They would have stopped bringing up their concerns, and the trust would have been destroyed completely.
+They would have stopped raising their concerns, and the trust would have been eradicated.

 But what to do if the leadership above you is truly terrible?
-There are a few options, just don’t repeat a mistake I made in my earlier career.
+There are a few options, but don’t repeat a mistake I made in my earlier career.
 My leadership made a decision I strongly disagreed with.
 I knew it was sending a dangerous message and making many nervous about their jobs.
 But instead of taking responsibility, I tried to distance myself from the decision.
-Thinking that by siding with my direct reports, I’d be demonstrating my solidarity with them.
+I thought that by siding with my direct reports, I’d demonstrate solidarity with them.

 Here’s a problem.
 To you, the leadership above you made the decision.
-To your employees, you are the leadership.
-When you don’t take the responsibility for the decision, in their eyes, you fail to do your job as a leader.
+To your employees, you are "leadership."
+When you don’t take responsibility for the decision, in their eyes, you fail to do your job as a leader.

-A difficult but important lesson to learn here is that even if the unfortunate decision is not your fault, you’re still responsible for dealing with the harm it causes your employees.
+A challenging but essential lesson to learn here is that even if the unfortunate decision is not your fault, you’re still responsible for dealing with the harm it causes your employees.

 What to do instead?

 Instead of thinking of themselves as a shield and restricting the flow of information, skilled leaders enhance communication.
-They create and boost new channels, and increase the fidelity and throughput of the flow of information by connecting people as directly as possible.
-When they become aware of a disagreement or a conflict, they bring everybody together and help find a common understanding and a resolution.
+They create and boost new channels and increase the fidelity and throughput of the flow of information by connecting people as directly as possible.
+When they become aware of a disagreement or a conflict, they bring everybody together and help find a shared understanding and a resolution.

-Instead of protecting their teams from politics or difficult feedback, supportive leaders coach their employees to effectively navigate their organization, and to receive feedback with grace and learn from it.
-To have a voice and advocate for themselves, and to influence the culture of their organization directly.
+Instead of protecting their teams from politics or difficult feedback, supportive leaders coach their employees to effectively navigate their organization, receive feedback gracefully, and learn from it.
+To have a voice and advocate for themselves and to influence their organization's culture directly.

-Lastly, effective leaders manage up, lean into curiosity if they don’t understand or disagree with a decision, and speak up if their leadership acts in a manner inconsistent with their company’s values.
+Lastly, influential leaders manage up, lean into curiosity if they don’t understand or disagree with a decision, and speak up if their leadership acts inconsistent with their company’s values.